allsecure-pay/exchange-woocommerce/README.md

 Requires PHP: 7.1
 Stable tag: 1.1.0

 Accept payments in your WooCommerce store using AllSecure OPEN Platform.
-See a fully functional WooCommerce demo store with AllSecure EXCHANGE as a payment gateway.
+See a fully functional WooCommerce <a href="http://demo.allsecpay.xyz/cart/exchange/woo" target="_new">demo store</a> store with AllSecure EXCHANGE as a payment gateway.

 ## Installation
 - Upload the plugin files to the `/wp-content/plugins/allsecureexchange` directory, or install the plugin through the WordPress plugins screen directly.